Carmichael (manufacturer): Ownership

 AMDAC Carmichael Ltd (ACL) bought all assets of CIL and continued all operations with the UK.
 ACL went into Liquidation in 2016.

 Carmichael Support Services Ltd bought all assets of ACL and continue to trade, manufacture and support fire and rescue vehicles at the former ACL Facility in Worcester UK.
 Carmichael Support Services Limited changed its trading name to CSS Fire Vehicles Limited on 26 January 2018.

+CSS Fire Vehicle are bought by netherlands Royal Terberg Group in 2018.

 Structure

 It is situated in the south-west of Worcester, east of the A449 on the Venture Business Park, near Lower Wick, and next door to Worcester Citizens' Swimming Pool.

 Products

 It makes fire tenders for many of the UK's fire services.
 It has also made tankers for road vehicle transport.
 It makes fire tenders for airports and RAF stations.